 Semester Offered: Spring semester, typically on alternative years

 Prerequisite: None, since our course starts with the basics of nuclear physics.

 Supplemental material: You will find this book useful: “Physics in Nuclear Medicine” by Cherry, Sorenson, and Phelps, 4th edition

-Course Outline: Basic principles of radioactive decay; radioisotope production; radiation detection and dosimetry; principles of operation of nuclear medicine instruments (planar, SPECT and PET); principles of tomography; image reconstruction and analysis; quantitative and dynamic imaging; targeted radionuclide therapies and theranostics.
+Course Outline: Basic principles of radioactive decay; radioisotope production; radiation detection and dosimetry; principles of operation of nuclear medicine instruments (planar, SPECT and PET); principles of tomography; image reconstruction and analysis; quantitative and dynamic imaging; radiopharmaceutical therapies and theranostics.

 Missed exams: There will be one in-class midterm exam.
-If you miss the exam with a legitimate excuse (proof of illness, family emergency, etc), see me to discuss make-up options.
+If you miss the exam with a legitimate excuse (proof of illness, family emergency, etc), see us to discuss make-up options.

 Religious holidays: Students are entitled to request an alternate test date if a scheduled test date falls on one of their holy days.
-If you think this may apply to you, please contact me as soon as possible to make an alternate arrangement (I need at least two week’s notice).
+If you think this may apply to you, please contact us as soon as possible to make an alternate arrangement (we need at least two week’s notice).

 Tentative List of Topics by week:

 - Interaction of radiation with matter